 Mindfulness and perfectionism cannot co-exist in the same moment of awareness.
 The practice of mindfulness means regarding everything around you, including yourself, without judgment.
 By practicing mindfulness, students who focus obsessively on perfect grades can come to see the benefits of taking risks and making mistakes.
 They may also effectively reduce the emotional pressure on themselves to be correct at all times.
 The learning process should be experienced and enjoyed, and more students can benefit from this realization.

 Mindfulness is scientifically proven beneficial for memory.
 Let's start by looking at the most apparent reason mindfulness improves memory.
 When you actively listen during lessons, pay better attention to the present, train your awareness to stay focused on the 'now' and other mindful practices, you take in better-structured information.
-It becomes easier to remember what your professor said in the last class because you were actively listening.
+It becomes easier to remember what your professor said in the last class because you actively listened.
 Your study notes wouldn't seem like a stranger's scribble anymore because you mindfully penned down each word.

 In order to realize these mindfulness benefits for students, there are several mindfulness practices to explore.
 Most of them fall under one of two sections:

 To influence change in both your personal and academic lives, explore both areas of mindfulness.
 You can also explore if your school or university offers mindfulness training or seek our local practitioners teaching mindfulness to help you get started.